gwleuverink/blade-hints/README.md

 ## Features

-Mark usages of a variety of different Blade directives on the page, so you can spot missing authorization/auth/env guards
+Mark usages of a variety of different Blade directives on the page, so you can spot missing authorization/auth/env checks

 Supported directives: